Hachem-H/MIB/GravitationalLaws/README.md

 ## Code walk-through

 The code is a simulation of a gravitational system, where multiple planets orbit around a central star (represented by the `sun` object).
-The simulation i built on a modified version of Newton's law of universal gravitation, where the gravitational constant $G$ is set to 100 (instead of the real-world value of $6.67 10^{-11}$ to make it easier to work with computationally.
+The simulation i built on a modified version of Newton's law of universal gravitation, where the gravitational constant $G$ is set to 100 (instead of the real-world value of $6.67 \cdot 10^{-11}$ to make it easier to work with computationally.
 The function `F` calculates the gravitational force between two masses given their distance from each other.

 The code defines a `Body` class, which represents a celestial body with a position, velocity, mass, and a trail (a list of previously visited positions).
 The `Attract` method in the Body class calculates the gravitational force between two bodies, and the resulting acceleration is added to the velocity of the attracted body.